Get The Top News In Search

 In 2006, I wrote about Anna Lynn Patterson’s Phrase-Based Indexing in Move over PageRank: Google is Using Phrase-Based Searching?.
 I expanded on this many times over the years.
 Google has around 20 related patents on different aspects of phrase-based indexing.
 I added a post called Thematic Modeling Using Related Words in Documents and Anchor Text, which shows off how frequently reappearing co-occurring phrases tend to be very predictive about the pages those are about.

 A couple of years later, I wrote about a continuation patent for Phrase-based indexing that turned it from a reranking approach to a direct ranking approach: Google Phrase-Based Indexing Updated.
 This can make phrase-based indexing very valuable.

 Answering Queries using Knowledge Graphs

-In Answering Questions Using Knowledge Graphs I wrote about association scores giving different weights to tuples about entities.
-They use their sources to give them weight.
-I also write about how Google might receive a query and create a knowledge graph based on those weights in providing answers.
+In Answering Questions Using Knowledge Graphs, I wrote about association scores giving different weights to tuples about entities, and they use their sources to provide them with significance.
+I also write about how Google might receive a query and create a knowledge graph to provide answers.
 This is in the patent application Natural Language Processing With An N-Gram Machine.

 A search carousel with ranked entities appears in SERPs for a query at Google, such as “Best Science Fiction Books 2020.”